 Black presence in the 20th century

-Here is a taster of the 'Walter Tull - An Officer, a Footballer and a Gentleman' material that I produced for Northamptonshire Black History Association, which should be available to buy soon: 'Early Life' (1mb) and 'Army Exploits' (1.5mb)
+- Here is a taster of the 'Walter Tull - An Officer, a Footballer and a Gentleman' material that I produced for Northamptonshire Black History Association, which is available to buy from here: 'Early Life' (1mb) and 'Army Exploits' (1.5mb) and here are some of the radio broadcasts that my students produced about Tull's experience playing football in Bristol: Alham and Julian

 - Interview (20 minutes) on BBC Radio London, November 2007, with Phil Vasili, Dan Lyndon and students from Henry Compton School about Walter Tull